Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 Elizabeth White has an impressive resume, which includes advanced degrees from Harvard and Johns Hopkins and a distinguished employment history.
-She started a business that failed and then tried to re-enter the work force in her mid-fifties, only to learn that there is little demand for workers her age, even with her outstanding resume.
-Her retirement savings account was largely depleted by her business.
-For a while Elizabeth lived in denial, but then had to begin to adjust to her new reality, shedding the gym membership, getting a roommate, forgoing restaurant meals, and so on.
-She soon learned she wasn’t alone: there are millions of Americans in her predicament and worse, exhausted trying to survive and overcome every day.
+She started a business that failed and then tried to reenter the work force in her mid-fifties, only to learn that there is little demand for workers her age.
+For a while Elizabeth lived in denial, but then had to adjust to her new reality, shedding the gym membership, getting a roommate, forgoing restaurant meals, and so on.
+She soon learned she wasn’t alone: there are millions of Americans in her predicament and worse, exhausted from trying to survive and overcome every day.

-In 55, Underemployed, and Faking Normal, Elizabeth invites you to join her in looking beyond your immediate surroundings and circumstances to what is possible in the new normal of financial insecurity.
-You’re in your fifties and sixties, like Elizabeth, and may have saved nothing or not nearly enough to retire.
+In 55, Underemployed, and Faking Normal, Elizabeth invites you to look beyond your immediate circumstances to what is possible in the new normal of financial insecurity.
+You’re in your fifties and sixties, and may have saved nothing or not nearly enough to retire.
 It’s too late for blame or shame—and it wouldn’t help anyway.
 What you want to know is what you can do now to have a shot at a decent retirement.
-Or, as Elizabeth puts it, “small up to create the best possible life on less income.”

 “Every so often someone names an invisible pattern in society with such honesty and accuracy that it becomes a seed of a national conversation.
 Elizabeth White has brought to light the unexpected challenges of Boomers turning the corner into older age.
 She offers straight talk to her generation while giving everyone an eye-opening look at the travails of aging out of relevance in America.”